mtycks/matthew-mesa-gatsby/src/pages/portfolio-items/023-chevy-motion.md

 ***

 Our awesome creative team at Casanova//McCann came up with this concept for a recent social ad buy.
 I was handed static mockups as Illustrator files and I turned it into an animated video in After Effects.

-I particularly like how the dust cloud subtly forms when the final two photos are dropped on the dirt.